in28minutes/cloud.in28minutes.com/_posts/google-cloud-run-anthos.md

 ## You will learn
 - What is Cloud Run?
 - What is Cloud Run for Anthos?
-- Advantages of Cloud Run & Cloud Run?
+- Advantages of Cloud Run?
 - What is Cloud Run - From the Command Line?

 ## Google Cloud Run - Need